Cosmian/mse-home-cli/documentation/docs/getting_started.md

                    --test example/tests/
 ```

-## Create the mse package with the code and the docker image
+## Create the MSE package with the code and the docker image

 !!! info User

     This command is designed to be used by the **code provider**

 ```console
 $ msehome package --code example/mse_src/ \